Rohitha

 7. Think Beyond Performance Reviews

-8. Train Managers — and Empower Them
+8. Train and empower managers

 9. Link Performance to Recognition